douglasnovy/Engineering_Wiki/topics/Communication_Protocols.md

 ---

 ## Overview
-The 8864 Data Acquisition System (DAS) and StackVision platform are critical components in environmental monitoring and compliance reporting.
-Reliable communication between these systems is essential for accurate data collection, alarm handling, and regulatory compliance.
-This document consolidates engineering standards and procedures for:

-- Establishing secure communications between the 8864 DAS and StackVision.
+This document consolidates engineering standards and procedures for implementing secure communications between the 8864 Data Acquisition System (DAS) and StackVision, as well as configuring communication alarms to ensure system reliability.
-- Configuring communication alarms to detect and respond to connectivity or service failures.
-- Understanding network port requirements and encryption protocols.
+The 8864 DAS, when integrated with StackVision, supports advanced secure communication protocols and alarm mechanisms that safeguard data integrity, maintain operational continuity, and provide early detection of communication failures.

 ---

 ## Key Concepts

 ### 8864 DAS
-A data acquisition system used for environmental monitoring, capable of interfacing with StackVision for data collection, analysis, and reporting.
+A data acquisition system used for environmental monitoring and compliance reporting, often integrated with StackVision for data management and analysis.

 ### StackVision
-A server-based environmental data management system that communicates with field devices such as the 8864 DAS.
+A server-based platform for environmental data collection, processing, and reporting.
+It communicates with the 8864 DAS for real-time and historical data.

-### Secure Communication
+### Secure Communications
-A method of ensuring that data transmitted between the 8864 and StackVision is encrypted, authenticated, and protected from unauthorized access.
+A method of protecting data exchange between the 8864 DAS and StackVision using encryption, authentication, and tunneling techniques.

 ### Communication Alarms
-Automated alerts triggered when communication between the 8864 and StackVision is interrupted or when core services fail.
+Automated alerts triggered when communication between the 8864 DAS and StackVision is interrupted or degraded, enabling timely intervention.

 ---

 ## Technical Details

-### Secure Communications (SSH Reverse Tunneling)
+### Secure Communication Implementation
-- **Firmware Requirement:** Available from 8864 firmware v5.02.
+Beginning with firmware version 5.02, the 8864 DAS supports secure communications via **SSH reverse tunneling**:
-- **Mechanism:** On boot, the 8864 initiates and maintains a reverse SSH tunnel to the StackVision server.
+- **Connection Direction**: Initiated from the 8864 to the StackVision server, eliminating the need for inbound firewall rules.
-- **Firewall Considerations:** No inbound firewall ports need to be opened; the connection is outbound-only from the 8864.
+- **Functionality**: Acts as a port-specific VPN between the devices.
+- **Authentication**:
-- **Authentication:** Uses 2048-bit RSA public/private key pairs.
+  - Uses **2048-bit RSA public/private keys**.
-  - **Key Exchange:** Public keys are manually installed on both the 8864 and StackVision server.
+  - Public keys of each 8864 must be installed on the StackVision server’s SSH service.
-  - **Security Note:** Public keys can be distributed over unsecured channels, but installation must be tightly controlled to prevent rogue device access.
+  - The StackVision server’s public key must be installed on each 8864.
-- **Encryption & Integrity:**
+- **Encryption & Integrity**:
-  - AES-128 encryption
+  - AES-128 encryption for data confidentiality.
-  - HMAC-SHA256 message signing
+  - HMAC-SHA256 for message integrity.
-  - Diffie-Hellman key exchange for session keys
+  - Diffie-Hellman key exchange for session key negotiation.

-### Network Port Requirements
-- **StackVision Server Inbound Ports:** None required for 8864 connections via reverse SSH tunnel.
-- **DCS/Instrument Modbus Communication:** May require inbound ports if acting as a Modbus server.
-- **Security:** All communications are encrypted and authenticated as above.
+- **Security Considerations**:
+  - Public keys can be distributed over unsecured channels but must be carefully managed to prevent unauthorized key installation.
+  - Only trusted devices should be authenticated.

 ### Communication Alarm Configuration
-- **Purpose:** Detects loss of communication between 8864 and StackVision, including failures of StackVision core services.
+The **8864 DAS Communication Alarm** can be implemented to detect failures in data exchange:
-- **Implementation Approaches:**
+- **Implementation Methods**:
-  - **Windows Task Scheduler:** Historically used for monitoring and triggering alarms.
+  - Historically via **Windows Task Scheduler**.
-  - **StackVision Polling Alarms:** Preferred method; configured entirely within StackStudio.
+  - Preferred method: **StackVision polling alarms** configured entirely within StackStudio.
-    - Uses an 8864 counter channel to monitor communication status.
+- **Advantages of StackVision Polling**:
-    - Provides alarms even if StackVision services stop.
+  - Detects failures even if StackVision core services stop.
+  - Uses an **8864 counter channel** for monitoring.
+- **Future Development**:
-- **Future Development:** Integration of communication alarm functionality directly into 8864 firmware is planned.
+  - Planned integration of this alarm functionality directly into 8864 firmware.

+### Network and Firewall Considerations
+- No inbound firewall penetration is required for secure communications.
+- All connections are outbound from the 8864 to StackVision.
+- Ports for unused services can be closed to reduce attack surface.

 ---

 ## Best Practices

-1. **Use StackVision Polling Alarms** rather than external schedulers for more reliable detection of both network and service failures.
-2. **Implement Secure Communications** via SSH reverse tunneling for all 8864–StackVision connections to eliminate inbound firewall exposure.
-3. **Control Key Installation** by restricting access to personnel authorized to manage RSA public keys.
-4. **Monitor Communication Channels** regularly and test alarm triggers to ensure timely detection of outages.
-5. **Document Network Configurations** including port usage, firewall rules, and key management procedures for audit and troubleshooting purposes.
-6. **Plan for Firmware Updates** to leverage built-in alarm features when available.
+1. **Use the Latest Firmware**: Ensure 8864 DAS firmware is at least v5.02 to enable SSH reverse tunneling.
+2. **Key Management**:
+   - Maintain strict control over key installation.
+   - Regularly audit installed keys on both the 8864 and StackVision server.
+3. **Alarm Configuration**:
+   - Implement communication alarms within StackVision for robust monitoring.
+   - Test alarms periodically to confirm functionality.
+4. **Firewall Configuration**:
+   - Allow only necessary outbound connections from the 8864.
+   - Close unused ports to enhance security.
+5. **Documentation & Change Control**:
+   - Document all configuration changes.
+   - Follow engineering standards for alarm and communication setup.

 ---

 ## Source Attribution

-- **Document 1 (Engineering Standard - 8864 DAS Communication Alarm):**
-  - Provided details on communication alarm configuration using StackVision polling alarms and 8864 counter channels.
+- **Document 1**: Provided details on the 8864 DAS Communication Alarm standard, including historical implementation via Windows Task Scheduler, advantages of StackVision polling alarms, and use of an 8864 counter channel.
-  - Highlighted benefits over Windows Task Scheduler and noted future firmware integration.

-- **Document 2 (Setting up Secure Communications r4):**
-  - Described secure communication setup between 8864 and StackVision using SSH reverse tunneling.
-  - Detailed RSA key exchange, firewall considerations, and authentication process.
+- **Document 2**: Described the secure communication setup between 8864 DAS and StackVision using SSH reverse tunneling, key exchange, and authentication procedures.

-- **Document 3 (ESC Secure Communication Ports):**
-  - Outlined network port requirements and encryption/authentication protocols (AES-128, HMAC-SHA256, RSA-2048, Diffie-Hellman).
-  - Confirmed no inbound firewall penetration needed for secure communications.
+- **Document 3**: Outlined network connection requirements, encryption standards (AES-128, HMAC-SHA256, RSA-2048), and firewall considerations for secure communications.

 ---

-If you’d like, I can also create a **visual network diagram** showing the secure communication flow and alarm monitoring architecture for the 8864–StackVision system.
+If you’d like, I can also create a **step-by-step configuration guide** combining the secure communication setup and alarm configuration into a single operational procedure.
+This would make it easier for engineers to implement both security and monitoring in one workflow.
 Would you like me to prepare that?

 ## Glossary

 - **8864**: Data controller platform used by engineering
-- **MODBUS**: Serial communications protocol for industrial automation